Matrix Calculator

 Formula: Ci , j = Ai , j - Bi , j

-Let's understand it from a simple example.
+Let's understand it with an example.

 Example: